Strong convergence of an adaptive time-stepping Milstein method for SDEs with monotone coefficients

-A review of methods that adapt the timestep in order to control local error may be found in the introduction to \cite{kelly2016adaptive}; we cite here ~\cite{Burrage2004,LMS2006,MR3325826,ShardlowTaylor2015,Gaines1997,Mauthner1998} and remark that our purpose is instead to handle the nonlinear response of the discrete system.
+A review of methods that adapt the timestep in order to control local error may be found in the introduction to \cite{kelly2018adaptive}; we cite here ~\cite{Burrage2004,LMS2006,MR3325826,shardlow2016pathwise,Gaines1997,Mauthner1998} and remark that our purpose is instead to handle the nonlinear response of the discrete system see also \cite{fang2016adaptive,fang2020adaptive} and discussion in \cite{kelly2018adaptive,kelly2021adaptive}.
+A common feature of the adaptivity is the use of both a minimum and maximum time step where the magnitude of the minimum step is controlled by a free parameter which requires some a-priori knowledge on the part of the user.
+The approach of \cite{fang2016adaptive,fang2020adaptive} was recently extended to McKean-Vlasov equations in \cite{reisinger2020adaptive} and include a Milstein approximation.
 In addition we note the fully adaptive Milstein method proposed in \cite{Hofmann2001} for a scalar SDE with light constraints on the coefficients.
-There the authors stated that such a method was easy to implement but hard to analyse and as a result they actually considered a different, but related method.
+There the authors stated that such a method was easy to implement but hard to analyse and as a result considered a different, but related method.

-Our framework for adaptivity was introduced in \cite{kelly2016adaptive} for an explicit Euler-Maruyama method applied to \eqref{eq:true} with the same conditions applied to coefficients, and has since been extended to SDE systems with monotone coefficients in \cite{kelly2018adaptive} and to SPDE methods in \cite{LordStuart2018}.
-A common feature of all of these articles has been the imposition of maximum and minimum timesteps $h_{\max},h_{\min}$ in a fixed ratio $\rho$ and the requirement to use a backstop numerical method in the event that the chosen strategy attempts to select a stepsize below $h_{\min}$.
-We demonstrate here for a path-bounded strategy that that the probability of using the backstop can be made arbitrarily small by choosing an appropriately large $\rho$, and an appropriately small $h_{\max}$.
-This is consistent with observation, and with the intuitive notion that the use of the backstop should be rare in practice (see (e) and (f) of Figure \ref{fig:scalarConv}).
+Our framework for adaptivity was introduced in \cite{kelly2018adaptive} for an explicit Euler-Maruyama method, and has since been extended to SDE systems with monotone coefficients in \cite{kelly2021adaptive} and to SPDE methods in \cite{campbell2018adaptive}.
+These methods all use a backstop method when the chosen strategy attempts to select a stepsize below the minimum step.
+We demonstrate here, for a path-bounded strategy, that the probability of using the backstop method can be made arbitrarily small by choosing an appropriately large $\rho$, and an appropriately small $h_{\max}$.
+This is consistent with observation, and with the intuitive notion that the use of the backstop method should be rare in practice (see (e) and (f) of Figure \ref{fig:scalarConv}).